HVR88/HVR88_project_extras/readme.md

+The fork is private at the moment.
+Request access or wait until it's made public again.

 # VICE Libretro - Border Cropping (BC) Edition - Pixelpiper 2020

 This project fork adds options to fit/fill any monitor of any aspect ratio, size or resolution, with perfectly scaled, non-distorted emulator screens at each platform’s correct aspect ratio - the resulting output should closely match the proportions/dimensions originally seen on a CRT/TV.